 Burgers that are worked too much can become a little tough to chew and can also lose some of that flavor that you are trying to infuse into the burger.

-Whatever spices that you do put into the meat mixture, work them gently to prevent the burger from losing flavor and becoming a bit too tough.
+Whatever spices you put into the meat mixture, work them gently to prevent the burger from losing flavor and becoming a bit too tough.

 4 – Add in a Touch of Moisture